emmanuelmailukyalo/alx-low_level_programming2/0x02-functions_nested_loops/README.md

 #4.
 Returns 1 if the letter is uppercase or lowercase
 #5.
 Prints out the sign of a number
 #6.
 Prints out the absolute value of numbers
+#7.
+Print out the last digit of a number